HSDC Seattle — The Hearing, Speech, and Deaf Center of Seattle names Akoio founder to its Board of Directors

 HSDC Seattle and the challenges of COVID-19

 The impact to individuals in the hearing health community is unprecedented.
 Not only have their appointments with hearing professionals been compromised, the mandates supporting face coverings creates another gigantic hurdle.
 Further, as discussed in an earlier blog post, lip reading becomes impossible without the use of a clear-windowed mask.
 Face coverings also pose difficulties for those using ASL (American Sign Language).
 ASL is the primary language for many Deaf or hard of hearing in North America.
 And, language production in ASL relies on hand movement and facial expressions for effective communication.
-So, HSDC Seattle posts COVID-19 resources and video interpretations on its website for the Deaf community.
+To aid in ASL communication, HSDC Seattle posts COVID-19 resources and video interpretations on its website for the Deaf community.

 Akoio’s Bill Schiffmiller named to HSDC Board of Directors